albertkasdorf/FileHasher/README.md

 ![MainForm progress](./Images/MainForm2.png)

 After the scan process has finished, the result view opens.
-In the top of the window (1) you can see how many files are changed and how many files can not be checked.
-Also the count of added and deleted file is shown.
-In the textbox below you can see a detailed report of the scan.
+The result is grouped in several categories.
+In each category is a detailed list of the affected items.

 ![ResultForm](./Images/ResultForm.png)